coenwerem/coenwerem/README.md

 ### Hi there!

-I'm Clinton Enwerem, a Ph.D.
+I am Clinton Enwerem, a Ph.D.
 Student in Electrical & Computer Engineering (ECE) at the University of Maryland, College Park, MD, USA.
 Thanks for stopping by!

 <!--
 **coenwerem/coenwerem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.